Have a question? Check in here. If we haven’t answered your questions, get in touch via our contact page.

-There is no need to book classes ahead of time, but we do suggest you arrive to the studio at least 15 minutes before the class starts.
+Our classes are published on our SCHEDULE page days ahead.
+Feel free to sign up ahead of time.
+We also suggest you arrive at the studio at least 15 minutes before the class starts.

 Please note that we do recommend reserving spots in our workshops, as these often fill up.

 - Please arrive on time for class and sign in BEFORE entering the practice room.
 Give yourself ample time to park in downtown Palo Alto, check in at the front desk, and set up.
 The studio opens 30 minutes prior to the start of class.

 - We understand occasionally a late arrival is unavoidable.
 However, we only allow a 10-minute grace period after a class starts.
 Entry to the class studio beyond 10 minutes will not be permitted to avoid class disruptions.

 - Follow the sequence the instructor cues, with appropriate variations and modifications.
 Our classes include a final resting period at the end which is a time for stillness.
 If you are working on particular postures and don’t plan to follow the majority of the sequence, it can be distracting to other students and we ask that you workshop challenging postures before or after the led practice.

 - When setting up your mat, leave space between other students whenever possible.

 - Do not touch another student or their mat during practice.
 We recognize that our classes can get quite busy; all the same, practice body awareness and avoid bumping other practitioners.

 - Practice quietly.
 Your breath and your movements might be audible to the person next to you, but quiet enough that someone across the room wouldn’t be able to hear your practice.
 Teachers are happy to answer any questions you have after class.